jtorral/patroniTraining/README.md

-## Create the aliases ( Optional for this tutorial )
+## Create the aliases

-***This is optional as we will be using the host names for the etcd and patroni configurations.
-It is included here solely to provide you with a complete understanding of the underlying setup processes.***
+Even though we wont be using the etcd aliases for our config, we will be using the pgbackrest1 alias for our pgbackrest server.
+With thatsaid, lets make the necessary changes to /etc/hosts

 ### As the user root